14-Nov-2018 01:07 PM

 I think this is primarily because the developments in cloud are so fast and overwhelming, and suddenly your FOMO kicks in!

-A Commvault survey conducted last year confirms this.
-81 percent of the IT leaders who took part in the survey were either extremely concerned or very concerned about missing out on cloud advancements.
+A Commvault survey conducted last year confirms that, 81 percent of the IT leaders who took part in the survey were either extremely concerned or very concerned about missing out on cloud advancements.

 For starters, cloud deployments call for a carefully thought-through strategy and plan.
 Otherwise, your cloud migration journey is going to be quite bumpy.